gazamcnulty/pp4-plant-based-ireland/README.md

 The login page is accessible from the navbar, you can also be referred there from other pages if you are not logged in.
 The page is a simple form asking the user to provide username and password to log in , it also has a separate button allowing non-registered users to sign up now.
 The login link only shows in the navbar, if the user is currently not logged in.
 If the user is logged in , it instead shows Account.
 This is simple static page that shows the user's username, email address and date they joined the site.
 It has a button for change password which brings the user to the change password page.
 They can change password here , or go back.
 As well as the navigation links in the navbar, there is a search bar on the top right.
 If the user searches here, it brings them to the search results page and shows and counts how many results have been found, based on the terms searched.
+The navbar was implemented using Bootstrap boilerplate code for navbar design, it includes an expand / toggle button feature.
+This means that on larger screens, the navbar renders as normal with all of the navigation items listed, but when the screen gets smaller, the nav items are replaced by a simple toggle button.
+Clicking the toggle button shows a list of the nav items, which can then be toggled closed again.
+This is better for responsive design as a navbar with lots of words across the top does not look good on mobile, for the most part.

 In the footer , there are navigation links again in a vertical arrangement.
 This is just additional optimisation for user experience, so even if they are at the bottom of any page, they can quickly see what page they are currently on and see what other sites are available to click.
 It also shows static text describing contact details.
 Finally there are social media links , styled with font awesome icons.
 These open on the social media sites in a new tab if clicked.
 The footer uses bootstrap grid responsiveness, so that on a smaller screen it will only list the social media links